paulaito/clustering_riaformosa/README.md

 - Classify each feature from grid into a velocity cluster according to their spatial proximity.

 ### Creating velocity clusters
 The clusters were created using K-Means, which is a popular clustering algorithm that aims to partition a dataset into a predefined number of distinct groups based on the similarity of data points, where each group is represented by its centroid.
-I choose to create four groups.
+I choose to create three groups.

 ```python